yaqwsx/jlcparts/README.md

 ## Why?

-Probably all of us love JLC PCB STM assembly service.
+Probably all of us love JLC PCB SMT assembly service.
 It is easy to use, cheap and fast.
 However, you can use only components from [their catalogue](https://jlcpcb.com/parts).
 This is not as bad, since the library is quite broad.
 However, the library UI sucks.
 You can only browse the categories,